Stacking MOTS-c & Tesamorelin with Retatrutide

 - L-Carnitine → transports fat into mitochondria (logistics)

-- MOTS-c → programs mitochondria to prefer fat (the switch)
+- MOTS-c → restores the machinery's ability to burn fat (the capacity)

 - NAD+ → provides capacity to complete combustion (execution)